Transient User and Developer Manual

 The next element is either a command or an argument.
 This is the only argument that is mandatory in all cases.

-• Usually command is a symbol that is bound as a function, which has to be defined or at least autoloaded as a command by the time the containing prefix command is invoked.
+• COMMAND should be a symbol that is bound as a function, which has to be defined or at least autoloaded as a command by the time the containing prefix command is invoked.

 Any command will do; it does not need to have an object associated with it (as would be the case if transient-define-suffix or transient-define-infix were used to define it).